kilon/Nireas/README.md

 repository:'github://kilon/Nireas:master';
 load.

-Then open World meny and go to System > Setting and in Appearance choose the Nireas theme.
-Then open World menu again and go to Ephestos > Nireas
+Then open World meny and go to System > Settings and in Appearance choose the Nireas theme.
+Then open World menu again and go to Ephestos > Nireas.

+Test Nireas on a clean image because it is experimental.
+Please report any bugs.